General Archeology FAQ

 A: Certain laws and regulations govern public lands.
-No legal protection applies to private property unless the landowner voluntarily chooses to have a specific site designated as a State Archeological Landmark or protected by a conservation easement.
+No legal protection applies to private property unless the landowner voluntarily chooses to have a specific site designated as a State Antiquities Landmark or protected by a conservation easement.
 For more information about the protection of archeological sites, see our section on project review.

 A: If the site is on public property, the appropriate authorities should be notified so they can prosecute the offenders.
 If the site is on private property, the landowner should definitely be informed.
 The THC’s regional archeologists are also available to consult with landowners about protective measures.

 A: Current Archeology in Texas is a biannual THC publication containing articles about recent archeological research in Texas.
 For a copy, contact the Archeology Division or call 512/463-6090.

 The THC’s Medallion magazine often includes features on Texas archeology and of course, the THC web site includes information about the agency's archeological programs and activities.